Šarūnas Bartas

 Šarūnas Bartas (born 16 August 1964) is a Lithuanian film director.
-One of the most prominent Lithuanian film directors internationally from the late 20th century.
+He is one of the most prominent Lithuanian film directors internationally from the late 20th century.
 His 2015 film Peace to Us in Our Dreams was screened in the Directors' Fortnight section at the 2015 Cannes Film Festival.
 His film In the Dusk was part of the official selection of the 2020 Cannes Film Festival.